SamuelSwartzberg/flashcardifying_text_temp/ling/✔️-structural-parts/✔️-grammar/arguments/voice.md

 ### definition

-»⟮A passivelike voice⟯« is ⟮＿a grammatical voice＿⟯ which ⟮＿demotes＿ ＿an verblikeal argument＿⟯ and may move logical arguments to different argument slots.
+»⟮A passivelike voice⟯« is ⟮＿a grammatical voice＿⟯ which ⟮＿demotes＿ ＿an vlikeのargument＿⟯ and may move logical arguments to different argument slots.

 ### demoting

-»⟮Demoting⟯« ⟮＿an verblikeal argument＿⟯ is ⟮dropping it⟯ or ⟮realizing it as a modifier⟯, thus ⟮decreasing ＿the valency＿ of the verblike⟯.
+»⟮Demoting⟯« ⟮＿an vlikeのargument＿⟯ is ⟮dropping it⟯ or ⟮realizing it as a modifier⟯, thus ⟮decreasing ＿the valency＿ of the verblike⟯.
-In ⟮＿demoting＿ ＿a verblikeal argument＿⟯, the ⟮remaining argument(s)⟯ ⟮keep(s) its/their ＿thematic role＿⟯, and ⟮may or may not⟯ ⟮change ＿case＿⟯.
+In ⟮＿demoting＿ ＿a vlikeのargument＿⟯, the ⟮remaining argument(s)⟯ ⟮keep(s) its/their ＿thematic role＿⟯, and ⟮may or may not⟯ ⟮change ＿case＿⟯.

 ### valency > 1

 #### passive and antipassive.

+##### basics

 The passive/antipassive voice is a passivelike voice which demotes L1/L2, as a result does L2/L1 → A1 and thus make sure that A1 has C1, thus also making A1 a patient/an agent.

+##### unaccusative/unergative

+»⟮an unergative/unaccusative verblike⟯« is ⟮＿an intransitive verblike＿⟯ ⟮whose ＿vlikeのargument＿⟯ is/is not ⟮＿an agent＿⟯ Unaccusative verbs are typically analyzed as working similar to passive verbs with no L1, where the single vlikeのargument L2 starts out in A2 but moves to A1.

 #### middle